roozbehshafieebafti/front-platform/README.md

 # Zaravand Front-end Application Platform
-**Whit this commands you are able to create your front end applictions easly and whit high level of flexibility**.
+**With this commands you are able to create your front-end applictions easly and with high level of flexibility**.

 ### lets get started:
-before each action, please be sure that all requirements are installed in your system
+before each action, please be sure all requirements are installed in your system

 * Node JS
 * yarn